achirkof/LoadableImage/README.md

 ### Future plans
 - [x] Make `ImageLoadable` possible to work also with images from `Assets` catalog
 - [x] Use URL caching to reduce network traffic and increase image loading speed
-- [x] Make `ImageLoadable` Decodable to be able use it as type in the model
+- [x] Make `ImageLoadable` Codable to be able use it as type in the model
 - [ ] Rewrite from `dataTask` to `downloadTask` to decrease memory usage for big images